gitnacho/angular/aio/content/guide/deprecations.md

 With Ivy, this isn't a requirement anymore and the `entryComponents` array can be removed from existing module declarations.
 The same applies to the `ANALYZE_FOR_ENTRY_COMPONENTS` injection token.

-**NOTE**: You may still need to keep these if building a library that will be consumed by a View Engine application.
+**NOTA**: You may still need to keep these if building a library that will be consumed by a View Engine application.

 {@a moduleWithProviders}